FER-PUH/lectures/15/next-steps.md

 - PUH is based on this book, you can read it online for free (a little outdated but still great): https://www.learnyouahaskell.com/
 - A more comprehensive book: https://haskellbook.com/
+- https://haskellweekly.news/ (An aggregator of all Haskell news/posts)
+- https://discourse.haskell.org/ (The official Haskell forum)
 - An excellent Haskell blog by Alexis King (most advice applies to other languages too): https://lexi-lambda.github.io/.
 Some of my favorite articles include:
   - https://lexi-lambda.github.io/blog/2020/11/01/names-are-not-type-safety/